KofiFloki/alx-backend-javascript/0x05-Node_JS_basic/README.md

 # NodeJS Basics

-This project contains tasks for learning to the basics of NodeJS.
+This project contains tasks for learning the basics of NodeJS.